composer/windows-setup/README.md

 <a name="ShellMenus"></a>
 ## Shell Menus

-The Shell Menus feature allows you to run Composer commands by right-clicking folder items in Explorer/File Manager windows.
+The Shell Menus feature allows you to run Composer commands by right-clicking folder items in File Explorer windows.
 You can add or remove this feature at any time from the Control Panel - go to Programs and Features, select Composer, then click Change.
 Note that the Shell Menus are not available pre Windows Vista.

 By default the Shell Menus use the Command Prompt, but you can also use other console programs.
 Cygwin, Git Bash, Msys and PowerShell are supported out of the box (if they are installed) and there is a mechanism to use popular alternatives like ConEmu, Console2 or Take Command.
 Click `Settings` from the Composer Options submenu to make any changes.